Guidelines For the Structure of the Academic Year

 - No examinations are to be scheduled on the first two days of Passover unless the avoidance of those dates would extend the final examination period beyond the end of April.
 In years where examinations are scheduled on the first two days of Passover, affected students are required to request accommodation and arrange with their instructor(s) and/or Dean for an alternative examination.

 - Reading Week will be scheduled to begin the third Monday in February.

 - The in absentia February Convocation will be scheduled for the last Friday in February.

-- June Convocation ceremonies will be scheduled from Tuesday to Friday in the second full week in June and from Monday to Wednesday in the third week of June.
+- June Convocation ceremonies will be scheduled for the second full week in June.

 - October Convocation ceremonies will be scheduled on the fourth Thursday and Friday in October.
 [If October 1 is a Friday, it will not count as week 1.]

 Trois-Pistoles Sessional Dates